Pachappa Camp: Closure

 In January 1913, California experienced a Great Freeze, which decimated citrus crops within the state.
 As a result, job opportunities decreased and Koreans were forced to look for work outside of Riverside.
 Community members relocated to Los Angeles, as well as to Central and Northern California.
 In January 1918, the Riverside Chapter of the KNA closed.
 The 1920 U.S. Census showed less than ten Korean families residing in Riverside with none of them living in the settlement site nor in the vicinity.
 After Korean Americans departed from the site, Pachappa Camp was settled into by Japanese Americans, and later Mexican Americans.
 In the 1950s, the site was redeveloped for commercial use by oil and gas companies.
 The site today consists of parking lots, fencing, cinder block buildings, and gas stations.
-The adjacent railroad track is the sole remaining vestige of the settlement.
+The adjacent railroad track is the sole remnant of the original settlement.

 Legacy

-Pachappa Camp has been recognized as the first Korean settlement in the United States.
+Some historians argue that Pachappa camp should be considered the first Korean American settlement, because aside from Hawaii, Koreans were also scattered throughout cities like San Francisco but lacked their own distinct neighborhoods.
 Though Korean immigration to the United States started in Hawaii, the Korean laborers lived and worked on plantations for at least three to four years before developing their own settlement.
-Aside from Hawaii, Koreans were also scattered throughout cities like San Francisco, however, they lacked their own distinct neighborhoods.

 Memorial of Dosan in downtown Riverside

-In 1999, the Patriot Ahn Chang-Ho Memorial Foundation of Riverside began fundraising efforts for a memorial that recognized Dosan’s legacy and his historical and cultural importance.
+In 1999, the Patriot Ahn Chang-Ho Memorial Foundation of Riverside began fundraising efforts for a memorial to Dosan.
 The Korean government, along with over 400 individuals, raised more than $600,000 and the dedication ceremony took place on August 11, 2001.
 The memorial is located at 3750 Main Street in downtown Riverside and consists of stamped and colored concrete and landscaping granite, as well as a statue of Dosan.

 Designation as a Point of Cultural Interest

-On December 6, 2016, the Riverside City Council voted unanimously to make the site of Pachappa Camp the city’s first Point of Cultural Interest and a sign has been installed at the site, describing the designation and the location's significance.
-This designation was created for places of significance lacking intact historic buildings.
-According to Riverside’s Historic Preservation Officer, city officials spent six months researching the legitimacy of Pachappa Camp as the United States' first Korean settlement, using documented records of births, deaths, and social activities.
+On December 6, 2016, the Riverside City Council voted unanimously to make the site of Pachappa Camp the city's first Point of Cultural Interest and have a memorial installed at the site.
+According to Riverside's Historic Preservation Officer, city officials spent six months researching the legitimacy of Pachappa Camp as the United States' first Korean settlement, using documented records of births, deaths, and social activities.